MKD-hub/my-shiyach/README.md

-# Welcome to your Expo app 👋
+# Hello! 👋

+This is a sample e-commerce app being developed in Expo and ReactNative.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).